Jackson Pollock’s No. 32 – A Symphony of Spontaneity

 A typical 19th century farmers’ house, a simple wooden structure with an adjacent barn and a group of smaller buildings rise out of a picturesque and refreshingly unspectacular landscape.
 In the distance, the view of the woods of Merrill Lake Sanctuary give way to the blue waters of Napeague Bay, gently flowing eastwards, straight to the Atlantic Ocean.

 Krasner brought her white iron bench from her Manhattan apartment and put it on the front porch.
 Small sea shells and starfish were lovingly arranged on the bedroom shelves, large boulders were dramatically arranged in the backyard.
 The two artists wanted unobstructed vistas, so they had the barn moved out of the main line of sight.
-This way, it was so much easier to watch storms moving in from the Atlantic across Long Island Sound.
+This way, it was so much easier to watch storms moving in from the Ocean across Long Island Sound.

 The small barn, originally used to store fishing equipment, was soon to become one of the most iconic artists’ studios in the world.
 First Jackson indulged in his artistic shenanigans, later, Lee let her creative juices flow.
 The two of them would leave the floors speckled, the walls sprinkled with their colorful genius.
 Pollock needed larger barn doors for his monumental canvases to fit through.
 And oversized windows – after all, that’s how the light gets in.
 A working heater and artificial light were secondary.
 What mattered was art and art alone.